Microsoft extends aid for Ukraine's wartime tech innovation | Technology

 Microsoft is also working with the US Army on AI and image recognition.

-Ukraine and Russia are engaged in “a technology war,” according to Mykhailo Fedorov, Ukraine's Vice Prime Minister and Minister of Digital Transformation.
+Ukraine and Russia are engaged in “a technology war,” according to Fedorov, the Ukrainian government official.

-Fedorov, appearing with Smith at a news conference, pointed to the Delta real-time battle management system developed by Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)